 Some previous longitudinal research regarding the stability of gaming-related health problems have been carried out over the years.
 Three studies (Colder Carras 2015; Mihara & Higuchi 2017; Richard et al. 2020) that review such findings report the results to be diverse, and gaming problems to persist in survey studies with up to an 84% stability rate over two years.
 However, high-powered studies seem to imply that many such health problems are cyclical and do not continue for 12 months, which is the time suggested for a gaming disorder diagnosis to be assigned by the WHO (e.g., Strittmatter et al. 2016; Thege et al. 2015; Weinstein et al. 2017).
 Although other longitudinal findings likewise indicate gaming to be an evolving activity in people’s lives (e.g., Götzenbrucker & Köhl 2009; Karlsen 2013; Karhulahti 2020), such changes often take longer than 12 months to surface.
 Therefore, we set the following qualitative hypothesis.

-QH: Because earlier research has indicated that gaming-related health problems may by cyclical rather than continuous, we expect participants with gaming-related health problems (as defined by treatment-seeking) to talk about their gaming experiences in different contexts of meaning after 12 months.
-Because earlier research has indicated that gaming habits evolve slowly in people’s lives, we do not expect the esports-playing participants (who self-report no related health problems) to express different meanings after 12 months.
+QH: We expect participants with gaming-related health problems (as defined by treatment-seeking) to talk about their gaming experiences in different contexts of meaning after 12 months.
+We do not expect the esports-playing participants (who self-report no related health problems) to express different meanings after 12 months.

-All participants were recontacted approximately a year (11–13 months) after the first interview, which allowed us to carry out analyses in the same methodological setting with a new focus on temporal changes.
-To address temporal changes in health too, we re-administered the screening scales, including those that measure gaming-related health problems, which inquire the participants’ health over the past 6–12 months.
+All participants were recontacted approximately a year (11–13 months) after the first interview in the baseline study (Karhulahti et al. 2022a), which allowed us to carry out analyses in the same methodological setting with a new focus on temporal changes.
+To address temporal changes in health too, we re-administered the screening scales, which inquire the participants’ gaming and health over the past 6–12 months.

 Data and Methods